 I’m also a big believer of learning skills in your life that you currently lack.
 We think that we’re supposed to naturally pick up these skills in life and growing up, but in many cases, that simply doesn’t happen.
 Social skills, study skills, relationship building skills, parenting skills.
-These are things that you may intrinsically know or pick-up through the course of life.
+These are things that you may intrinsically know or, for some, naturally pick up through the course of life.

 But if you don’t know them, there’s no shame in learning them at any point in your life.
 If you have a problem with self-control or willpower, do something about it.
 Sure, you can use a technology tool — as the article describes one student doing — to restrict your access to the Internet or certain websites.
 That’s a sign of self-awareness and lack of control in one’s life.

 But you can also learn the skills necessary to make such tools unnecessary.
 Wouldn’t it be great if you could just sit down at your computer, do the work you need to, without even thinking once about logging into Facebook or Twitter?
 You can learn how to do that — all it takes is some education, some practice, and voila!
 You know have greater self-control.